singhkpratham/geocompr/05-geometry-operations.md

 <p class="caption">(\#fig:polyextr)Area used for continuous (left) and categorical (right) raster extraction.</p>
 </div>

-So far we have seen how `raster::extract()` is a flexible way of extracting raster cell values from a range of input geographic objects.
+So far, we have seen how `raster::extract()` is a flexible way of extracting raster cell values from a range of input geographic objects.
 An issue with the function, however, is that it is relatively slow.
-If this is a problem it is useful to know about alternatives and work-arounds, three of which are presented below.
+If this is a problem, it is useful to know about alternatives and work-arounds, three of which are presented below.

 - **Parallelization**: this approach works when using many geographic vector selector objects by splitting them into groups and extracting cell values independently for each group (see `?raster::clusterR()` for details of this approach).
 <!-- tabularaster (ref to the vignette - https://cran.r-project.org/web/packages/tabularaster/vignettes/tabularaster-usage.html)-->